-Hamas to present new 'resistance' charter
+Hamas presents new policy document

 Story highlights

-- Hamas began updating its charter around a decade ago
+- Hamas began work on the document four years ago

 - The group has sought to increase international pressure on Israel